WorldHealthOrganization/smart-ig-empty/input/pagecontent/indicators.md

 {:.grid}

 ### Indicators and performance metrics table
-The following indicators are extracted from the DAK for Immunizations.
+The following indicators are extracted from the DAK for <mark>[insert health domain here]</mark>.
 The full indicators and performance metrics table is available in Web Annex C of the DAK.
 To see linkages to references and full details of the L2 content, please reference the DAK.